paramipersonal/testinsurancereview/README.md

 5. Navigate to Import from Git ,using smart Import
 6. Clone the github repository.
 7. Eclipse will fetch the master branch, keep clicking on Next button until project is imported.
-8. Once all the dependency errors get resolved, run the [FacebookBasicTestSpec.java](https://github.com/paramipersonal/facebook-selenium-java-testng/blob/master/src/test/java/test_scenarios/FacebookBasicTestSpec.java) file to run the tests.
+8. Once all the dependency errors get resolved, run the [TestInsuranceReviewTestScenarios.java](https://github.com/paramipersonal/testinsurancereview/blob/master/src/test/java/test_scenarios/TestInsuranceReviewTestScenarios.java)ile to run the tests.

 ## Assumptions
 The light user that will be used to run the TestInsuranceReviewTestScenarios.java will be manually created.
 This assumption was made because, before the light user could post any sort of reviews after logging it, it needed to verify its email id by clicking on a link sent by WalletHub to that particular email id used.
-But still if you want to run an automated sign Up, I have separately provided the code for Just Sign Up here.
+But still if you want to run an automated sign Up, I have separately provided the code for Just Sign Up [here](#standalone-signup-functionality-code).

 ## Project Structure and Descriptions
 This is a simple project that uses Selenium 3, Java, TestNG to perform the below actions :